 This is actually the best way of using a VPN, as you can protect your entire household at once.
-This way, you don't have to deal with individual VPN clients on your computers or handheld devices, as you're protected as long as your devices are connected to your home router.
+That way, you don't have to deal with individual VPN clients on your computers or handheld devices, as you're protected as long as your devices are connected to your home router.

 Then, your next step is to pick a VPN router.
 You can start by reading our guide on how to choose a VPN router based on your priorities, needs, and budget.
 And after that, it's time for you to find some viable options.
 We've done the hard work of finding truly the best VPN routers.

 Finally, once you get your VPN subscription and have a VPN-compatible router at hand, it's time to combine these two.
 To learn all there is to know about this procedure, we offer your our recently updated guide on how to set up a VPN on a router - with a special emphasis on DD-WRT routers.

-As mentioned above, you need to have a VPN installed on your computer before sharing your Web connection.
+As mentioned above, you need to have a VPN installed on your computer before sharing your Internet connection.
 However, not just about any VPN will do the job, as you need a fast-performing one (especially when it comes to streaming).

-VPN Connection Sharing on Windows 10
+How to Share a VPN Connection on Windows 10

 Before moving further, you need to make sure that you have a VPN installed on your Windows PC.
 Also, you should be connected to your router wirelessly.
 So, here's how to share your VPN connection with your smart TV.